Signatures of Parafermion Zero Modes in Fractional Quantum Hall-Superconductor Heterostructures: Model for FTSC and PZM

 It is useful to rewrite the bosonic fields as $\phi_{R/L}=\vp\pm\vt$, which obey the commutation relation,

 where $\rho\equiv\pa_x\vp/\pi=\rho_{R}+\rho_{L}$ is the total charge density operator.
 The Hamiltonian in the new basis is,

-with effective velocity $mu/\pi$ with $u=\sqrt{v_F^2-U^2}$ \footnote{For this letter, we will work in the units with $u=1$.} and Luttinger parameter $K=(v_F+U)/\sqrt{v_F^2-U^2}$, making this theory a sine-Gordon theory on a finite interval.
-Hence in the vicinity of the critical point, the proximity gap $\De$ and the distance from the Luttinger parameter to the critical point $x\equiv 2-mK$ follow the leading terms of Kosterlitz RG \cite{SM,kosterlitz-1974,Amit-1980},
+with effective velocity $mu/\pi$ with $u=\sqrt{v_F^2-U^2}$ which we set to 1 in the following sections and Luttinger parameter $K=(v_F+U)/\sqrt{v_F^2-U^2}$, making this theory a sine-Gordon theory on a finite interval.
+In the vicinity of the critical point, the proximity gap $\De$ and the distance of the Luttinger parameter to the critical point $x\equiv 2-mK$ parametrize Kosterlitz RG \cite{kosterlitz-1974,Amit-1980} (see Appendix \ref{sec:RG} for details of RG analysis),

-For the FTSC to be in the superconducting phase, either Luttinger parameter must satisfy $K<K_c=2/m$ \footnote{The Luttinger parameter we use here is related to the Luttinger parameter in \cite{schiller-2022} by $K\ra 1/K$.}, which requires a sufficiently large attractive interaction, or strong pairing ${\De}>{\De}_c$ is required.
-Deep in the superconducting phase, the $\vt$ field is pinned to one of the $2m$ minima of the cosine term in the bulk, $\vt(x)=\frac{\Tilde{n}\pi}{m}$, where $\Tilde{n}\in\Z_{2m}$ is an integer-valued operator which is related to the clock operator in the $N$-state clock model on a single site with $N=2m$ \cite{book-2013,SM}.
+For the FTSC to be in the superconducting phase, either Luttinger parameter must satisfy $K<K_c=2/m$ \footnote{The Luttinger parameter we use here is related to the Luttinger parameter in \cite{schiller-2022} by $K\ra 1/K$.} for the superconducting term to be relevant, which requires a sufficiently large attractive interaction, or strong pairing ${\De}>{\De}_c$ is required.
+This is different from the $\nu=1$ case where the superconducting term is always relevant even in the absence of a density-density interaction ($K=1$) (see Fig. \ref{fig:RG}).
+Deep in the superconducting phase, the $\vt$ field is pinned to one of the $2m$ minima of the cosine term in Eq. \eqref{eqn:H}, $\vt(x)=\frac{\Tilde{n}\pi}{m}$, where $\Tilde{n}\in\Z_{2m}$ is an integer-valued operator which is related to the clock operator in the $N$-state clock model on a single site with $N=2m$ \cite{book-2013} (see Appendix \ref{sec:clock} for review on $N$-state clock model).

 This Hamiltonian has a $\Z_{2m}$ symmetry, $\vt\ra\vt+\frac{\pi}{m}$, representing charge conservation modulo $e/m$.
 The corresponding symmetry generator is a $\Z_{2m}$ generalization of the fermion parity operator $(-1)^{F}$, which we call quasiparticle parity,